BaltiApps/activity-playground/privacy_policy.md

-# Activity Playground
+# Activity playground
 ## Privacy policy

-This is a privacy policy regarding the app **Activity Playground** on Google Play Store.
+This is a privacy policy regarding the app **Activity playground** on Google Play Store.

 ### Collection of personal information
 - This app does not collect any personal information.